cagriyildiz/stalkR/README.md

 # stalkR

 StalkR enables you to stalk anyone on instagram and twitter.
-Get notified when someone you want to stalk change their account privacy or post a new tweet on twitter.
+Get notified when someone you want to stalk changes its account privacy or post a new tweet on twitter.

 ## Getting Started